xiaogouxo/PyIDM/readme.md

 python packages:
 - pycurl: is a Python interface to libcurl / curl as our download engine,
 - PySimpleGUI: a beautiful gui builder,
-- youtube_dl: famous youtube downloader, limited use for meta information extraction only but videos are downloade using pycurl
+- youtube_dl: famous youtube downloader, limited use for meta information extraction only but videos are downloaded using pycurl
 - certifi: required by 'pycurl' for validating the trustworthiness of SSL certificates,
 - mimetypes: converts between a filename or URL and the MIME type associated with the filename extension.,
 - pyperclip: A cross-platform clipboard module for monitoring url copied to clipboard,